 - A test kit is available that supplies a special toilet tissue that you use to collect the sample.
 After collecting the sample, you put it in a container.

 Do not mix urine, water, or toilet tissue with the sample.

 For children wearing diapers:

 - Position the plastic wrap so that it will prevent urine and stool from mixing.
 This will provide a better sample.

 Why the Test is Performed

-You may have this test if your health care provider thinksthat diarrhea is caused by recent antibiotic use.
+You may have this test if your health care provider thinks that diarrhea is caused by the antibiotic medicines you have taken recently.
 Antibiotics change the balance of bacteria in the colon.
-This sometimes leads to too much growth of C. difficile .
+This sometimes leads to too much growth of C difficile .

-Diarrhea caused by C. difficile after antibiotic use often occurs in people in the hospital.
+Diarrhea caused by C difficile after antibiotic use often occurs in people who are in the hospital.
 It also can occur in people who have not recently taken antibiotics.
-See: Pseudomembranous colitis
+This condition is called pseudomembranous colitis .